zzysh12345/smol-course/3_parameter_efficient_finetuning/lora_adapters.md

 The `notebooks/` directory contains practical tutorials and exercises for implementing different PEFT methods.
 Begin with `load_lora_adapter_example.ipynb` for a basic introduction, then explore `lora_finetuning.ipynb` for a more detailed look at how to fine-tune a model with LoRA and SFT.

 When implementing PEFT methods, start with small rank values (4-8) for LoRA and monitor training loss.
 Use validation sets to prevent overfitting and compare results with full fine-tuning baselines when possible.
 The effectiveness of different methods can vary by task, so experimentation is key.

+## OLoRA

+[OLoRA](https://arxiv.org/abs/2406.01775) utilizes QR decomposition to initialize the LoRA adapters.
+OLoRA translates the base weights of the model by a factor of their QR decompositions, i.e., it mutates the weights before performing any training on them.
+This approach significantly improves stability, accelerates convergence speed, and ultimately achieves superior performance.

 ## Using TRL with PEFT